OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Acknowledgments

 \subsubsection{Ablation Analysis of Model Components}

-To quantify the contribution of each proposed component, we conduct a comprehensive ablation study on the JRDB validation set after $5$ training epochs by progressively removing DynamicSSM (DSSM; Sec.~\ref{subsec:CSEM}) and ExpertTrack Memory (ETM; Sec.~\ref{subsec:ExpertTrack}) from the full framework, as summarized in Tab.~\ref{tab:model_components.}.
-The results show that incorporating ETM alone leads to a modest improvement of $0.31$ in HOTA and $0.02$ in IDF1, while DSSM alone yields more substantial gains of $1.04$ in HOTA and $1.10$ in IDF1, demonstrating the effectiveness of each component in enhancing tracking performance.
-When both components are combined, the improvements increase further to $1.17$ in HOTA and $1.49$ in IDF1, confirming that DSSM and ETM complement each other and jointly contribute to more robust and accurate MOT.
+To quantify the contribution of each proposed component, we conduct a comprehensive ablation study on the JRDB validation set after $5$ training epochs by progressively removing DynamicSSM (DSSM; Sec.~\ref{subsec:CSEM}) and ExpertTrack Memory (ETM; Sec.~\ref{subsec:ExpertTrack}) from the full framework, as summarized in Tab.~\ref{tab:model_components}.
+The results show that incorporating ETM alone leads to a modest improvement of $+0.31$ points in HOTA and $+0.02$ points in IDF1, while DSSM alone yields more substantial gains of $+1.04$ points in HOTA and $+1.10$ points in IDF1, demonstrating the effectiveness of each component in enhancing primary tracking performance.
+When both components are combined, the improvements increase further to $+1.17$ points in HOTA and $+1.49$ points in IDF1, confirming that DSSM and ETM complement each other and jointly contribute to more robust and accurate temporal associations.
+It is worth noting that while the introduction of ETM leads to a decrease in the MOTA score (from $27.34$ to $22.20$ in the full model)—a common trade-off since memory mechanisms can be more sensitive to false positives—our framework achieves optimal performance across the more comprehensive association metrics (HOTA, IDF1, and OSPA), which better reflect the true tracking quality in complex panoramic scenes.